CloudBase Resources Migration Guide

 tcb fn deploy login

-For detailed instructions, refer to CLI/Cloud Function Deployment
+For detailed instructions, please refer to CLI/Cloud Function Deployment

-- Confirm whether function's runtime version is supported in target environment before migration
+- Before migration, please confirm whether the function's runtime version is supported in the target environment

-- Function triggers need to be reconfigured in target environment
+- Function triggers need to be reconfigured in the target environment

-- Function environment variables need to be reset in target environment
+- Function environment variables need to be reset in the target environment

 Method 1: CLI Command Export